mcbookshelf/bookshelf/docs/modules/geometry.md

 :Inputs:
   **Storage bs:in geometry.shapes , and array of 2 shape, a point and a coord space
 :Outputs:
-  **Storage bs:out geometry.shape, a point with the targeted coord space
+  **Storage bs:out geometry.coord_space, a point with the targeted coord space
 ```